 The Cambridge philosopher George Edward Moore (1873-1958) is strongly associated with the advocacy of “realist” commonsense.
 Together with his acquaintance Bertrand Russell, he originated the analytical philosophy that took strong root in Britain.
 There was a difference in the outreach of those two entities.
 Russell became an international figure, whereas the influence of Moore was largely confined to Britain.

 Both Moore and Russell started their academic career at Cambridge as neo-Hegelians.
 These inhabitants of Trinity College were inheritors of the nineteenth century overspill from German idealism, a format found in British philosophy by the end of that century.
 Moore went to study at Trinity in 1892, adding philosophy to classics.
 There he met Russell and J. M. E. McTaggart (1866-1925), the latter a critical Hegelian and a lecturer at Trinity.
 Moore subsequently broke away from the influence of McTaggart (who eventually reaped a strong degree of oblivion for many years).
 This development prompted Russell’s similar revolt against the idealism of McTaggart.
 Yet unlike Russell, Moore nurtured a continuing aversion for empiricism, a trait which he acquired from the neo-Hegelians.

 In his dissertation of 1898, Moore turned against Kantian idealism, confirming his new angle in realism.
 He became a Fellow of Trinity, and eventually a lecturer.
 His intellectual development is not straightforward, and has been subject to some generalisations.
 Only his friend Russell identified fully with the empiricist tradition stemming from Locke, Berkeley, and Hume.
 However, Moore did share in the “realist” reliance on sense data, which now became the operative mode of analysis, disdaining metaphysical elements.

-While Russell moved into the rather cerebral world of mathematical logic, Moore established an analytical approach to ethical problems in Principia Ethica (1903), which transpired to be his most famous work.
+While Russell moved into the technical world of mathematical logic, Moore established an analytical approach to ethical problems in Principia Ethica (1903), which transpired to be his most famous work.
 He has been credited with a “Platonistic” view of good as an objective but indefinable property.
 In this work he argued that ethical disputes cannot be resolved by criteria of the natural or social sciences; ethical values should be acknowledged in their own right.